dominodatalab/domino-research/bridge/README.md

 **Note:** Bridge deploys the *models* in MLflow (not runs).
 Models must use the MLflow [storage format](https://www.mlflow.org/docs/latest/models.html#storage-format).
-I.E., the model must have a valid [MLmodel](https://www.mlflow.org/docs/latest/models.html) file in the artifacts of each its versions.
+I.E., the model must have a valid [MLmodel](https://www.mlflow.org/docs/latest/models.html) file in the artifacts stored in each of its versions.
 This is usually achieved by calling `mlflow.<framework>.log_model` or using the `create_model_version` command with appropriate inputs.